Group sequential designs for negative binomial outcomes: Analyzing group sequential designs with negative binomial outcomes

 \subsection{Determining the critical values}

-To calculate the critical value $c_{k}$, the canonical joint distribution of the test statistic and the local significance level $\pi_{k}$ must be known.
-Both the canonical joint distribution and the local significance level depend on the information levels $\mathcal{I}_{1}, \ldots, \mathcal{I}_{k}$.
-When the interim analyses are performed at information levels determined prior to the trial, the critical values can be determined prior to the trial.
+To calculate the critical value $c_{k}$, the canonical joint distribution of the Wald statistics and the allocated type I error rate $\pi_{k}$ must be known.
+Both depend on the information levels $\mathcal{I}_{1}, \ldots, \mathcal{I}_{k}$.
+When the data looks are performed at information levels specified prior to the trial, the critical values can be determined prior to the trial, too.
 Then, the main issue is to monitor the information level of the clinical trial.
-Here, we focus on the scenarios where the information levels of the data looks are not known before the trial or differ from the assumed information levels of the planning phase.
-We assume that any deviation of the information levels from the pre-planned information levels are stochastically independent of the treatment effect.
-A violation of this assumption can result in an inflation of the type I error rate.\cite{proschan1992effects} Information levels, which deviate from the pre-planned information level, are estimated during the data look and the respective critical value is calculated based on the estimated information level.
+Here, we focus on the scenario where the information levels of the data looks are not specified before the trial and can differ from the pre-planned information levels.
+We assume that future information levels are conditionally independent of previous treatment effect estimates given previous information levels.
+Violations of this assumption can result in an inflation of the type I error rate.\cite{proschan1992effects} If the information level at a data look is unknown, it has to be estimated and the respective critical value is calculated based on the estimated information level.
 The information levels are functions of the exposure times, the rates, and the shape parameter.
 While the exposure times at look $k$ become known, the rates and the shape parameter remain unknown and must be estimated from the available data.
-Let $\hat{\mathcal{I}}_{k}$ be the plug-in estimator of the information level obtained with the maximum likelihood estimators of the rates and shape parameter calculated with the data available at look $k$.
-Then, an estimator $\hat{\pi}_{k}$ of the significance level $\pi_{k}$ is the plug-in estimator
+Let $\hat{\mathcal{I}}_{k}$ be the plug-in estimator of the information level $\mathcal{I}_k$ at data look $k$ obtained through the maximum likelihood estimators $(\hat{\beta}_{1k}, \hat{\beta}_{2k}, \hat{\phi}_k)$.
+Then, the type I error rate $\pi_k$ allocated to data look $k$ is given by